Lori Mattix: David Bowie

-Mattix says that when she was 14 years old, she was introduced to David Bowie while he was in Los Angeles on his Ziggy Stardust Tour in October 1972.
+Mattix says that when she was nearly 14 years old, she was introduced to David Bowie while he was in Los Angeles on his Ziggy Stardust Tour in October 1972.
 When Bowie's tour returned to Los Angeles five months later, on the night before Bowie performed at the Long Beach Arena in March 1973, Mattix claimed, Bowie's bodyguard was sent to pick up her and Starr for a sexual encounter.
 According to Mattix, as she told to Thrillist in 2015, she and Starr met Bowie at the Rainbow Bar before the three went to Bowie's hotel suite and had sex: "...
-[Bowie] de-virginized me ...That night I lost my virginity and had my first threesome."
+[Bowie] de-virginized me ...
+That night I lost my virginity and had my first threesome."

 However, Starr gave a conflicting account of the same night's events, claiming that she alone had sex with Bowie and that Mattix was no longer with them by the time they were at the hotel.
 Mattix also gave a different account of her encounter with Bowie to music journalist Paul Trynka, in which she claimed that she and Starr sought out the hotel room Bowie was staying in and snuck inside, uninvited.
 In this account, Mattix claimed that when they found Bowie he was "tired" but they initiated a sexual encounter with him.
 Mattix claims she continued to see Bowie "many times" in the ten years afterwards.

-Mattix's allegations regarding her experience with Bowie have been called into question due to timeline issues; she may have already been in a relationship with Led Zeppelin guitarist Jimmy Page by the time she claims to have first met Bowie, as Led Zeppelin's 1972 North American tour came to Los Angeles in June, several months before Bowie's Ziggy Stardust Tour arrived for the first time in October 1972.
-Mattix's account is contradicted by fellow groupie Pamela Des Barres' 1987 memoir I'm with the Band: Confessions of a Groupie, in which Des Barres recalled Page being in an relationship with the then 13-year-old Mattix by late 1972 and before February 1973, therefore before March 1973 when Mattix claimed to have lost her virginity to Bowie.
-Mattix also previously claimed that she had lost her virginity to Page.
-Furthermore, unlike the numerous photos of Page and Mattix together, and the "heavily corroborated and well-documented evidence of their relationship", no photographic evidence of Bowie and Mattix together exists.

-A confirmed factual error in Mattix's account of her experience with Bowie is that although she claims to have met John Lennon and Yoko Ono with Bowie at the Rainbow Bar during the alleged encounter in March 1973, Bowie and Lennon never actually met until September 1974.
+Also according to English author Dylan Jones, Mattix's account is contradicted by fellow groupie Pamela Des Barres' 1987 memoir I'm with the Band: Confessions of a Groupie.